 In addition, this panel has to carry both straight and iambic CW keyers, along with a few random controls and connectors.
 Above this is a smaller panel that is about to get additional comms-related gear, but the photo above was done just after the mounting of the four rigs.
 I had planned on five, including my venerable Icom 706mkIIg, but that really was getting redundant and crowded… so it is going up in the pilothouse console as a backup.

 Both the M802 (orange display) and 5100 (awful display) have associated “black boxes” mounted elsewhere, making those units light and installation easy.
 But the 7300 is too heavy to cantilever off the panel, and the 817 needs support as well.
 I installed a plywood floor in this cabinet, machined some big brackets for the large radio, added a polycarbonate shelf for the little QRP rig, milled all the holes including two small ones for keyers, added rubber channel edging including messy manual beveling with a knife, and called it done(ish)… at least until I take it all apart to add the little stuff.

 The radios all have hand mics, but that gets messy with multiple rigs.
-One of the applications for the audio switching system is use of a single quality microphone, routed to any radio.
+One of the applications for the audio switching system is use of a single quality microphone, routed to any radio via the MOTU network and iBox.
 In practice, there are two: dynamic at the console, and condenser on a long boom next to the computer where it extends nicely for video conferencing.